 Vasanth Kamath: You do.
-But do have to become a broker, rather use the Smallcase gateway or the broken gateway that they have built.
+But do have to become a broker, rather use the Smallcase gateway or the broken gateway they have built.
 But at that point, we had to create these use cases or create the demand for these use cases.
 For example, money control is a great example.
-Like this is something that’s happening in other industries, other areas where content meets commerce.
-So money control has data, it has information, it has stock pages.
+Like this is happening in other industries, other areas where content meets commerce.
+So money control has data, information, and stock pages.
 It also has stories around certain stocks or can you transact from that itself.
 Another use case, for example, say in distribution platforms or advisory platforms, only offer mutual funds earlier because that was what they could offer if they had to offer stocks, ETF, Smallcase, they had to become a broker.
 But now using the gateway, we’re seeing, you know, many mutual fund distribution platforms actually expand their offerings, become a multi asset class and offer advisory or distribution platform themselves, you know, used by so many other different use cases.
 We are seeing use cases like gifting stocks, gifting Smallcase is, you know, social investing.
 So it just opens up the possibilities.
 But more importantly, it also just extends Exchange-Traded product distribution from just one set of entities, which is brokers to anybody, you know, who has a digital property and has a use case for offering stocks and ETF.

 Anugrah Shrivastava: Yeah.
-So just to put what Vasanth mentioned, in a nutshell, I just try to think how many people would be ordering food if every time you had to log in to HDFC Bank or and ICICI Bank in order to just put in place your order through Swiggy or anything, that it is just impossible to imagine life.
+So just to put what Vasanth mentioned, in a nutshell, I just try to think how many people would be ordering food if every time you had to log in to HDFC Bank or and ICICI Bank to just put in place your order through Swiggy or anything, that it is just impossible to imagine life.
 Right.
 And because payment gateways or similar, solutions exist on top of it multiple use cases have been like have come right.
 Similarly, if direct stock investing are in general exchange traded products have to grow or if multiple use cases have to come.
 Right.
 It was just a matter of time that this had to happen, because without this, it’s just impossible for all of these use cases to flourish.
 But now with this anyone who is trying to build a content platform or an advisory platform or anything to do with stocks or ETFs in India.
 Right.
-It becomes extremely easy for them to just integrate a small, let’s say, a solution in a week’s time.
+It becomes straightforward for them to integrate a small, let’s say, a solution in a week.
 And they have all the transactions available to them.
 So just the way you can place an order like from Swiggy, irrespective of that, you have an account with HDFC, ICICI or Kotak.
-Similarly, you can buy a stock from money control, any other property who is integrated with Gateway, irrespective of whether you have a broking or demat with Zerodha or HDFC or any other partner brokers.
+Similarly, you can buy a stock from money control, any other property integrated with Gateway, irrespective of whether you have a broking or demat with Zerodha or HDFC or any other partner brokers.

 Deepak Shenoy: I know Anugrah, if you think about it, I think this is basically the the in a way, it also works to a point where you’re saying you don’t have to be a Smallcase provider, you can be a direct stock so for instance, I could say we are writing about the stock.
 You can buy it online here.
 Now, I’m not actually giving you a recommendation to buy it.
 I’m actually saying you can transact if you want.
-And if you want, you can click on this and then it’ll tell you something. you have to enter how many stocks you want to buy and sell.
+And if you want, you can click on this and then it’ll tell you something.
+You have to enter how many stocks you want to buy and sell.
 But that ability now exists across the globe.
 So I don’t have to do any broker integrations.
 I can do this through Smallcase Gateway.
-If you add three other brokers to your platform tomorrow, I automatically get access.
+I automatically get access if you add three other brokers to your platform tomorrow.
 So earlier there was a protocol called fix.
 I mean, it’s still there.
 U.S. brokers are more technologically advanced.
 They have a fixed kind of protocol to do the same thing.
 But Fix has limitations.
 It’s complicated.
 It’s not easy to understand.
-And plus, most Indian brokers will not want to expose their OMS or RMS risk management systems or order management systems of fixed protocols directly to end customers.
+Plus, most Indian brokers will not want to expose their OMS or RMS risk management systems or order management systems of fixed protocols directly to end customers.
 They understand it to a certain extent, but they don’t know how to deal with the complexities of these systems.
 In that context, Gateway, so, in fact, if I were to get it right, I think Gateway is more a product where you get a provider and this you need a technology to do this, or it’s not going to be like go to a web page and say, yeah, I know, I want to buy this stock.
 The Web page has to integrate with your API, but at the same time, it provides that ability to scale this much further from where we are.

 Anugrah Shrivastava: Yeah, actually, just to add to it, right, there are both types of solutions which are available.
 OK.
 So, for example, if someone is like a little technologically advanced, they can integrate with the gateway solution.
-But let’s say if you are a you are a person who just writes block.
+But let’s say if you are a person who just writes block.
 Right.
-You don’t have any technological understanding in terms of how to API integrations and everything.
+You don’t have any technological understanding of how to API integrations and everything.
 We have solutions for them also in the sense that, for example, just the way you can embed a tweet onto the blog or a YouTube video into the blog.
 Right.
 Similarly, we have widgets where you just need to put a url.
 And the stock called the Smallcase automatically gets embedded.
 Right.
 And that doesn’t let any technology indication is just to copy paste of a URL.

 Vasanth Kamath: It sounds like both use cases, not just the transaction bit, but with this widget you get information as well.
 Now you can embed recommended a Tech Mahindra stock widget.
 You can see what today’s prices, what its ratios are.
 The graph etc and then choose to buy it.
 So it just makes